Yellow Giant Hyssop

-Description: This native perennial plant is 4-7' tall and little branched, except for a few stems developing from the middle to upper leaf axils.
+Description: This herbaceous perennial plant is 4-7' tall and little branched, except for a few stems developing from the middle to upper leaf axils.
 The central stem is light green, glabrous, 4-angled, and strongly winged.
 The opposite leaves are up to 6" long and 3" across, while their petioles are up to 2" long.
 The leaves are lanceolate-ovate or cordate-ovate, medium to dark green, and hairless or nearly so; their margins are coarsely serrated.
 At the apex of a plant, young vegetation may be slightly pubescent.
 The central stem and major secondary stems terminate in individual spikes of flowers.
 Each spike is about 4-16" long and ¾–1" across; the length of each spike is highly variable depending on the size of each plant and its maturity.
 The flowers are densely crowded together all around the spike, although only a few flowers are in bloom at the same time.
 Each flower consists of a tubular corolla about 1/3" long and a tubular calyx about 1/4" long.
 The pale yellow corolla has 2 upper lobes, 2 lateral lobes, and a single lower lobe that is the largest in size.
 These lobes are short and rounded.
 The light green calyx has 5 teeth and several veins along its sides; it is hairless or mostly hairless.
 Each flower has 4 stamens that are strongly exerted from the corolla and a divided style.
 The blooming period occurs from mid-summer to early fall and lasts 1-2 months.
 Individual flowers are short-lived.
 At maturity, each flower is replaced by 4 nutlets.
 The root system is fibrous and rhizomatous.
 Vegetative colonies are often produced from the rhizomes.

 Cultivation: The preference is light shade to partial sun, moist to mesic conditions, and a fertile loamy soil.
 This plant dislikes dry sunny areas, which will cause the foliage to wilt during a summer drought.

-Range & Habitat: Yellow Giant Hyssop is occasional to locally common in most areas of Illinois, except in the NW and southern sections of the state, where it is uncommon or absent (see Distribution Map).
+Range & Habitat: The native Yellow Giant Hyssop is occasional to locally common in most areas of Illinois, except in the NW and southern sections of the state, where it is uncommon or absent (see Distribution Map).
 Habitats include deciduous woodlands, woodland borders and openings, thickets, meadows in wooded areas, and powerline clearances in wooded areas.
 Occasional disturbance is beneficial if it reduces, but does not eliminate, the shade from canopy trees and other kinds of woody vegetation.

 Faunal Associations: The flowers are visited by bees (e.g., honeybees, bumblebees, & Halictid bees), bee flies, and butterflies.
 These insects suck nectar, although some of the bees may collect pollen.
 Syrphid flies also visit the flowers to feed on pollen, but they are less effective at cross-pollination.
 The dense foliage of Yellow Giant Hyssop attracts its fair share of predatory insects, including parasitic wasps, spiders, ladybird beetles, and others.
 White-Tailed Deer leave the foliage alone because of its bitter taste.